River-Mochi/CS2-Templates/docs/PrefabSystemGuide.md

 `PrefabRef.m_Prefab` only tells you *which prefab entity* the instance currently references.

-The prefab entity can already be modified by:
+The prefab entity can be modified by:
 - the game itself (example: upgrades/extensions combining stats)
 - other mods
 - the same mod on earlier runs

-So using prefab-entity components as “baseline” tends to cause **double-scaling** or **wrong restore values**.
+So using prefab-entity components as “baseline” could cause **double-scaling** or **wrong restore values**.

 **Rule of thumb**
 - ✅ Baseline = `PrefabSystem.TryGetPrefab(...)` → `PrefabBase` → authoring component fields